chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 </tbody></table>
 <br>

-When a dataset is uploaded, cellxgene Data Portal MUST automatically add both the matching human-readable name and the organism NCBITaxon term to the `var` dataframe.
+When a dataset is uploaded, cellxgene Data Portal MUST automatically add the matching human-readable name for a feature identifier and the inferred NCBITaxon term for the reference organism  to the `var` dataframe.
 Curators MUST NOT annotate the following columns:

 ### feature_name